 Increase the number of children accessing story books

-Besides, during the last 3 years, Pratham Delhi made next level of efforts to address the second part of its mission statement “…and learning well” with mixed amount of success.
+Besides, during the last 3 years, Pratham Delhi made next level of efforts to address the second part of its mission statement “Every Child in School…and Learning Well” with mixed amount of success.
 The programme designed for this purpose was in the nature of supplementary learning support in the community by setting up “Learning Labs”.
 The objective of these centers was to provide grade appropriate learning support to children who have attained basic literacy and numeracy.
 However, the biggest challenge to work on grade appropriate learning achievement is a very low baseline of children.
 The challenges faced in this intervention are twofold:

 Achieving significantly better outcome where the average grade specific score at the baseline is not even close to 40%.

 As against the need of having a high quality trained teacher to transact with children having such a low baseline score, the capacity of Pratham volunteer-teachers engaged in the delivery of educational services is not very high.